United Artists TelevisionThis is a featured page

 (1958-1962)

-Logo: A superimposed logo, featuring a block-type UA stacked diagonally
+Logo: A superimposed logo, featuring a block-type "UA" stacked diagonally

-Ziv-UA Variant: See Ziv Television Programs for description.
+• Ziv-United Artists Variant: See Ziv Television Programs for description.

-FX/SFX: None, or the zooming effect.
+FX/SFX: None or the zooming effect.

 Music/Sounds: Usually the closing theme of the show.
+In the opening variant, a timpani drum roll is heard.

 2nd Logo